 By being regular and disciplined in making your payments and settling all outstanding charges against your name, you can improve your score.

-12. Can a customer access his/her credit score and report through CIBIL's website?
+12. Can I access my credit score and report through CIBIL's website?

 14. Can a customer's name be removed from CIBIL's database?

-Member banks/financial institutions share credit information of their customers with CIBIL on a monthly basis.
-No exclusion to the reporting process is allowed.
+Member banks and financial institutions have to share the credit information of all their customers with CIBIL, every month.
+No exclusion to this reporting process is allowed.

-15. If a loan/credit-card application is rejected, will it reflect in the credit report?
+15. If a loan or credit-card application is rejected, will that reflect in my credit report?

-A credit report reflects credit information reported by member banks/financial institutions.
-Hence, details of loan/credit card applications, which get rejected, are not available in the credit report.
-However, information about the frequency of CIR/Commercial report enquired by a member institution can be obtained from the “Enquiries” section in the report.
+A credit report reflects credit information reported by member banks or financial institutions.
+Hence, the details of loan or credit card applications, which have been rejected, are not available in the credit report.
+However, you can find out how many times your CIR or commercial credit report has been enquired by a member bank in the ‘Enquiries’ section in your report.

 16. How many days does it take to update a customer's payment status?

-Customers' account information is sent to CIBIL once a month for update.
-It generally takes 45-60 days to update the record in CIBIL's database.
+The customer’s account information is sent to CIBIL once every month.
+It generally takes 45 to 60 working days to update this information in CIBIL database.

 18. If a loan is denied to a customer by one bank on the grounds of the Credit report, will it be denied by other banks too?

-Approval or rejection of a credit application depends on the individual bank's credit policies.
-Rejection by one bank on the grounds of the Credit report might not necessarily imply rejection by another bank.
+Approval or rejection of a credit application solely depends on the credit policies of respective banks and financial institutions.
+Rejection of a credit application by one bank on the grounds of the credit report might not attract same result by another bank.

-19. My CIBIL report generated by ‘X’ financial institution does not show the details of other loans/credit cards that I maintain with other banks and/or financial institutions.
+19. Does my CIBIL report generated by ‘X’ financial institution for enquiry show the details of other loans or credit cards that I maintain with other banks and/or financial institutions??

-CIBIL's report generated by ‘X’ institution will show all the loans/cards relations the customer has with various banks, but without the identities of the other banks being indicated.
-In other words, ‘X’ institution officials will not know the name of the other banks with which the customer has loans/cards relationships.
-The names of the other banks will appear as “Not Disclosed”.
+CIBIL's report generated by ‘X’ institution to evaluate your credit worthiness will show all the loans or credit cards you have availed with various banks, but without the identities of the other banks being indicated.
+In other words, ‘X’ institution officials will not know the name of the other banks with which you have taken loans or credit cards.
+The names of the other banks will appear as ’Not Disclosed‘.
 This has been done to ensure privacy.
-However, if the customer wants complete details on the Credit report, they can do so by logging on to www.cibil.com and purchasing their CIBIL TransUnion Score and CIR.
+However, if you want complete details on your credit report, you can do so by logging on to cibil.com and purchasing your CIBIL TransUnion Score and CIR.